AcalaNetwork/hardhat-tutorials/hello-world/README.md

 ```

 Let's break this configuration down a bit:
-- The port `3330` used in the node url is the port provided by the
+- The port `3330` used in the node URL is the port provided by the
 [ETH-RPC adapter](https://github.com/AcalaNetwork/bodhi.js/tree/master/eth-rpc-adapter), which is
 connected to our local development network.
 - `mnemonic` used in the `accounts` section represents derivation mnemonic used to derive the